lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ### `valueContent`

-Describes how to interpret the content of the returned value.
+Describes how to interpret the content of the returned *decoded* value.

 To illustrate, a string could be interpreted in multiple ways, such as:
 - a single word, or a sequence of words (*e.g.: "My Custom Token Name"*)